mava/Nova-LaTeX/LaTeX.novaextension/README.md

 These can be tracked in revision control systems, shared with collaborators, and used in other apps and operating systems.

 The Build, Run, and Clean tasks are automatically available.
-Technically, they are implemented as [Task Assistants, not Task Templates](https://docs.nova.app/extensions/run-configurations/), because for most use cases “requiring a user to add an instance of a task via a Task Template may be too much overhead[.”](https://docs.nova.app/extensions/run-configurations/#defining-a-task-assistant)
+Technically, they are implemented [as Task Assistants, and *not only* as Task Templates](https://docs.nova.app/extensions/run-configurations/), because for most use cases “requiring a user to add an instance of a task via a Task Template may be too much overhead[.”](https://docs.nova.app/extensions/run-configurations/#defining-a-task-assistant)
 This way it’s also possible to open a single `.tex` file in Nova and just build it, with no need to first choose a project for the corresponding window.
 <!-- “You have not yet chosen a project for this window.” -->